openebs-archive/openebs-docs/docs/deploycstor.md

 5. You have now deployed OpenEBS cluster with cStor Engine with 3 different storage pools.
 It can create OpenEBS cStor volume on these Storage Pools.
 By default, OpenEBS cStor volume will be running with 3 replica count.

-6. Get the sample PVC yaml which can be used to create OpenEBS cStor volume with default CAS Template values.
+6. Get the sample PVC yaml file which can be used to create OpenEBS cStor volume with default CAS Template values.
 The following command will help you get the sample pvc yaml file.

    ```
    git clone https://github.com/openebs/openebs.git
    cd openebs/k8s/demo/
    ```

-   This sample PVC yaml will use default storage class **openebs-cstor-default-0.7.0** created as part of **openebs-operator.yaml** installation.
+   This sample PVC yaml will use default storage class **openebs-cstor-default-0.7.0** created as part of *openebs-operator.yaml* installation.

-7. Apply the sample pvc yaml to create cStor volume using the following command.
+7. Apply the sample pvc yaml file to create cStor volume using the following command.

    ```
    kubectl apply -f pvc-standard-cstor-default.yaml